|

 off.
 Not a seaworthy meal, especially for high winds and heavy seas just outside

 the breakwater.
 Lunch was pork chops.
 That did it.
-I proceeded to launch
+I proceeded to launch my

 peanut butter over the side.
 I NEVER got seasick on ANY other cruise.
 The